 We all know the word ‘feedback’ has negative connotations.
 Admit it.
-If someone approaches you with “I’d like to give you some feedback,” you know what’s coming and you immediately start indexing your memory of what you could possibly have done wrong to incite the conversation you are about to have.
-Secretly, you wish that feedback was turned in the opposite direction and forced upwards into management from the staff, because God knows you can see all the things they are doing wrong!
+If someone approaches you with “I’d like to give you some feedback,” you know what’s coming.
+You immediately start indexing your memory of what you could possibly have done wrong to incite the conversation you are about to have.
+Secretly, you wish that feedback was turned in the opposite direction and forced upwards into management from the staff.
+God knows you can see all the things they are doing wrong!
 But not so fast…..

 Here are four superb reasons why leaders need to receive and be grateful for this gift!

-- Lastly, if you expect better performance from your staff, you have to expect better performance from yourself.
+Lastly, if you expect better performance from your staff, you have to expect better performance from yourself.
 Leadership and culture trickle from the top down.
-What better example can you set than to receive feedback for yourself and develop a plan to improve—AND share your improvement plan with your team?
+What better example can you set than to receive constructive criticism for yourself, develop a plan to improve, AND share your improvement plan with your team?